-Definitions: Disaster tourism is the act of traveling to a disaster area as a matter of curiosity.
-A disaster is a sudden accident or a natural catastrophe that causes great damage or loss of life.
+DEFINITIONS: Disaster tourism is the act of traveling to a disaster area as a matter of curiosity.
+War tourism is recreational travel to active or former war zones.

-A year after Hurricane Katrina struck New Orleans in 2005, the city was gripped by disaster tourism.
-Rather than visit for Mardi Gras, people were asking for directions to the Lower Ninth Ward, a scene of so much suffering during the storm.
-Some of them wanted to help.
-Many did not.
+And a year after Hurricane Katrina struck New Orleans in 2005, the city was gripped by disaster tourism.
+Rather than visit for Mardi Gras, people were asking for directions to the Lower Ninth Ward.

-If it’s not obvious at first, going where disaster has struck – or where danger remains present – has its risks.
+If it’s not obvious at first, going where disaster has struck − or where danger remains present − has its drawbacks.

 Poor behavior is all too common